Welcome to Faversham Medical Practice

 We are currently advertising for a Administrator/Receptionist.
 Please see our Job Vacancies page.

 Educational Training afternoon

-Please note that the surgery will be closed on the following afternoons from 1pm for mandatory staff training.
+Please note that the GP practice will be closed on the following afternoons from 1pm for mandatory staff training.

-Kent and Medway Consortium Group have arranged out-of-hours GP cover for the day which can be accessed by dialing 111.
+Kent and Medway Integrated Care Board have arranged out-of-hours GP cover for the day which can be accessed by dialing 111.

 The Faversham Urgent Treatment Centre will still be open from 8am-8pm every day and will be able to see any Minor Injuries or Minor Illness whilst the practice is closed.

 This is open to all patients, whether you are registered with a Faversham GP or not.